facebookresearch/fairo/craftassist/README.md

 #### Error: Unsupported Protocol Version

-Minecraft has recently release v1.16.
-4., and our Cuberite system supports at most v1.12 [Please follow these instructions](https://help.minecraft.net/hc/en-us/articles/360034754852-Changing-game-versions-) to add a 1.12.x profile and use it to connect.
+Our Cuberite system supports at most v1.12 version of Minecraft client.
+[Please follow these instructions](https://help.minecraft.net/hc/en-us/articles/360034754852-Changing-game-versions-) to add a 1.12.x profile and use it to connect.

 ## Running the interactive V0 agent